 These citrus-marinated olives are an easy way to dress-up store-bought olives with chopped oranges and their zest, red chilies, fresh rosemary and spices.

 - 1–1/2 cups mixed olives, drained (3–4 types such as Kalamata, Castelvetrano, Liguiria, Picholine, Nicoise and Cerignola)

 - 3 sprigs fresh rosemary

 - Use a vegetable peeler to remove the zest from the orange.
 Then slice off the white pith.
 Cut out the orange segments and dice them.
 Place the oranges and zest in a large bowl.

-In a large bowl, combine the olives, olive oil, oranges zest and chopped segments, red chilies, coriander seeds, cumin seeds and rosemary.
+- Combine the olives, olive oil, red chilies, coriander seeds, cumin seeds and rosemary with the oranges.
 Gently stir the mixture to combine.
-Transfer to an airtight container.
-Store in the refrigerator.

 - Marinate for 1 hour at room temperature before serving.